AG7GN/dwservice/README.md

 ## Notes

+### Cut/Copy/Paste to/from remote Linux hosts

-- At this time, cut/copy/paste between the client (your web browser) and the server (the computer you are controlling) only works when the remote computer is running Windows.
-However, if you open a shell in the web interface, you can cut/copy/paste between that shell and client.
+At this time, cut/copy/paste between the client (your web browser) and the server (the computer you are controlling) only works when the remote computer is running Windows.
+However, if you open a shell in the DWService web interface, you can cut/copy/paste between that shell and client.

+### XWayland

+DWService does not work with [XWayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)).
+If you see __Error: XWayland is not supported__ when connecting to the DWService Screen of a remote Linux host, here's the fix:

+1. Open the Shell for this remote host in DWService, or open Terminal if you are directly connected to this host or open an SSH session to the remote host.

+1. As root (sudo), edit `/etc/gdm3/custom.conf` and change this line:

+		#WaylandEnable=false

+	to:

+		WaylandEnable=false

+1. Save and exit your editor, then reboot the remote host.